 Eggnog bundt cake

-- Whisk together the flour, baking powder, salt, and nutmeg.
+- Whisk together the flour, baking powder, nutmeg, and salt.

-- Using a stand mixer fitted with the paddle attachment, cream together the butter on medium-low speed until creamy and smooth, 30 to 45 seconds.
+- Using a stand mixer fitted with the paddle attachment, cream together the butter until creamy and smooth, 30 to 45 seconds.

 - With the mixer still on medium speed, add the eggs, 1 to 2 tablespoons at a time, beating after each addition until incorporated and stopping the mixer occasionally to scrape down the sides of the bowl.
 Add the vanilla and mix just until combined.

-- On the lowest speed, add the flour mixture in 4 additions alternately with the eggnog in 3 additions, beginning and ending with the flour mixture and mixing after each addition just until incorporated.
-Stop the mixer as needed to scrape down the sides of the bowl. ed pan and spread evenly with the spatula.
+- On the lowest speed, add the flour mixture in 3 additions alternately with the eggnog in 2 additions, beginning and ending with the flour mixture and mixing after each addition just until incorporated.
+Stop the mixer as needed to scrape down the sides of the bowl.

 - Using a rubber spatula, gently fold in the currants and any remaining rum.